You’ve got the skills. Show you’re a fit.

-You can borrow books from the Career Planning Library.
+You can borrow books from the Career Exploration and Development Library.
 Cracking the Case Interview, Case in Point (Cosentino), How to Get Into The Top Consulting Firms (Darling), Case Interview Secrets (Cheng).

 Join the Bowdoin Consulting Club and attend on-campus case prep workshops and alumni speakers.
 Also, find fellow students to practice interviewing with.